aaronparker/aaronparker.github.io/_posts/2011-08-07-microsoft-office-click-to-run-for-office-2010-kb-articles-help-explain-how-office-runs-under-app-v.md

   * [&#8220;This product must be installed to Q:&#8221; error message when you try to install Office 2010 that is delivered by Click-to-Run](http://support.microsoft.com/kb/982757/)
   * [How to use command-line switches in Office Click-to-Run for Office 2010](http://support.microsoft.com/kb/982432/)

-There&#8217;s even an article on getting into the virtual environment (which is good for a laugh):
+There's even an article on getting into the virtual environment (which is good for a laugh):

   * [How to access the registry information of Office 2010 that is delivered by Click-to-Run](http://support.microsoft.com/kb/982429/)

 For even more articles on Click-to-Run, start with [this search on the Microsoft Support site](http://support.microsoft.com/search/default.aspx?query=Click-to-Run&catalog=LCID%3D1033&mode=r).

-Although some of the same limitation don&#8217;t apply if you are creating your own App-V package for Office, these articles are still worthwhile resources.
+Although some of the same limitation don't apply if you are creating your own App-V package for Office, these articles are still worthwhile resources.